-As an additional preface to this chapter, remember that SolidWorks sometimes does things better than your macros might.
-For example, since SolidWorks 2009, you can select multiple parts at the assembly level and set their materials in one shot.
+As an additional preface to this chapter, remember that SOLIDWORKS sometimes does things better than your macros might.
+For example, you can select multiple parts at the assembly level and set their materials in one shot.
 You used to have to edit materials one part at a time.
 This chapter was originally written before you could set materials so easily.
-As a result, you should use this chapter as a means to better understanding some of the tools available through Visual Basic.NET and the SolidWorks API rather than as a handy tool that SolidWorks does not provide already in the software.
+As a result, you should use this chapter as a means to better understanding some of the tools available through Visual Basic.NET and the SOLIDWORKS API rather than as a handy tool that SOLIDWORKS does not provide already in the software.
 No matter how clever you get with your macros, at some point someone else might come up with the same idea.
-In the perfect world, you could obsolete your macros as SolidWorks adds the functionality to the core software!
+In the perfect world, you should obsolete your macros as SOLIDWORKS adds the functionality to the core software.